12 home remedies for treating psoriasis

-This results in red, scaly patches of skin, usually on the elbows, knees, and scalp, but they can be anywhere on the body.
+Psoriasis causes red, scaly patches of skin called plaques.
+Plaques usually appear on the elbows, knees, and scalp, but they can develop anywhere on the body.

-Some home remedies, either used alone or in combination with medical treatment, may improve psoriasis symptoms.
+Using home remedies either alone or in combination with medical treatment may improve psoriasis symptoms.

-The National Psoriasis Foundation recommend starting with 5 to 10 minutes of sun exposure once a day at midday.
+The National Psoriasis Foundation recommend starting with 5 to 10 minutes of midday sun exposure once a day.

-It is important to cover healthy skin with sunscreen and clothing, leaving only the affected areas exposed.
-If the skin tolerates it, an individual can slowly increase sun exposure in increments of 30 seconds.
+It is essential to cover healthy skin with sunscreen and clothing so that only the affected areas get exposure to the sun.
+If their skin tolerates it, an individual can slowly increase sun exposure in increments of 30 seconds each day.

 If a person gets sunburnt, they should avoid any further sun exposure.
 They should also talk to a doctor because sunburn can make psoriasis worse.

 It is the sun's UVB rays that are beneficial for psoriasis symptoms rather than the UVA rays.
 Sun and indoor tanning beds mostly emit UVA rays.

 Many experts, including the National Psoriasis Foundation and the American Academy of Dermatology, do not recommend the use of commercial tanning beds.

 Some medications can also make the skin more sensitive to the sun.

 People should ask their doctor before trying sun exposure as a home remedy.
 Those with a family history of skin cancer may need to stay out of the sun and seek other treatments.